yongabyte/Mortgage-Calculator/README.md

 ## License

-This Mortgage Calculator Aura Component is released under the MIT License - see the [LICENSE](LICENSE) file for
+This Mortgage Calculator Aura Component is released under the MIT License - see the [LICENSE](LICENSE) file for details.